-A run of mine stockpile area and the primary crusher dump hopper will be located adjacent to the Esperança south pit rim close to the centroid of the deposit.
-Run Of Mine material will be hauled from the pit and either stockpiled for blending and/or subsequent reclamation by front end loader or direct dumped over a 400mm square opening stationary grizzly into the primary dump hopper, with a nominal capacity of 150 tonnes.
+A run-of-mine stockpile area and the primary crusher dump hopper will be located adjacent to the Esperança south pit rim close to the centroid of the deposit.
+Run-of-mine material will be hauled from the pit and either stockpiled for blending and/or subsequent reclamation by front end loader or direct dumped over a 400mm square opening stationary grizzly into the primary dump hopper, with a nominal capacity of 150 tonnes

-The grinding circuit consists of an 8.5m diameter, 3.65m long (28 x 12 ft) fixed speed, 3,750 kilowatt semi autogenous (SAG) mill operating in closed circuit with a 200-kilowatt pebble crusher and (primary) cyclones followed by a 5.5m diameter, 7.5m long fixed speed, 3,750-kilowatt, ball mill operating in closed circuit with (secondary) cyclones.
+The grinding circuit consists of a semi autogenous (SAG) mill operating in closed circuit with a pebble crusher and (primary) cyclones followed by a ball mill operating in closed circuit with (secondary) cyclones.
 Lime and sodium cyanide will be added to the SAG mill feed belt.

-Combined primary and secondary cyclone overflows with P80 of 105 microns (150 mesh) in a slurry containing 40% w/w solids, pass through vibrating trash screens which discharge to the first of ten, 15.9m diameter x 16.8m high (52 x 55ft) cyanidation/CIL tanks operating in series for a total retention time of 36 hours.
-Air will be injected into the first three leach tanks to promote gold dissolution and sodium cyanide solution is added to maintain a concentration of 1gpl in leaching.
+Crushed ore will pass through vibrating trash screens which discharge to the first of ten cyanidation/CIL tanks operating in series for a total retention time of 36 hours.
 The last five (CIL) tanks contain 10gpl activated carbon.
 Intertank screens retain carbon in the CIL tanks, carbon will be advanced through the circuit periodically by pumping slurry countercurrent to the normal slurry flow.
 Carbon remains in the recipient tank and slurry flows back downstream.
 Loaded carbon containing nominally 2,000g (65ozs) of gold per tonne will be pumped out of the first CIL tank, discharged over a wash screen and advanced at the rate of eight tonnes per day to acid washing followed by elution in a pressure stripping system.
 Stripped carbon will be thermally regenerated in a gas fired rotary kiln operating at 1,200°F and returned to the fifth CIL tank.

-Gold will be electrowon from loaded eluate in three, 750amp cells operating in parallel.
-Metal deposited on stainless steel wool cathodes will be rinsed off decanted and collected as "sludge" which will be dried and smelted to produce doré bars.
+Gold will be electrowon from loaded eluate, with the metal deposited on stainless steel wool cathodes, which will then be dried and smelted to produce doré bars.